 Researchers have found sleeping, sedated or anesthetized animals may show pain expressions even though they are unlikely to be feeling anything.
 So facial expressions should not be used alone, but as one of many clues as to how an animal is feeling.
 Postural, behavioral and clinical indicators are also required for veterinary diagnosis.
 However, pain may not always be visually apparent in chronic cases.
 Sadly, chronic, subclinical disease seriously affects welfare and productivity.

 Facial expressions can be fleeting and might be missed unless time is spent with your animals.
 The excitement of human interaction could temporarily mask or disrupt the expression.
-Spending time while caring for goats should allow their behavior to return to normal and for you to observe their body language.
+If you spend a little time with them after your husbandry routine, their behavior will return to normal and you can observe their body language.

 Although scientific mapping of caprine expression is currently incomplete, evidence for ear positions can be found in the French and British studies: ears are positioned backward more often in negative situations, hanging down while relaxed during grooming, and forward when excited, alert or interested.
 Knowledge of goats’ face expression, along with other behavioral signs, shows promise of providing diagnostic tools for the early detection of health issues as well as indicating if improvements need to be made in our handling and management systems for raising goats.

 What a great excuse to go goat watching!
 But what do they make of our expressions?
-We already know they seek out our faces when attracting our attention and they look to us for help and guidance.
-Perhaps they associate our expressions with good or bad experiences, in the same way as they are sensitive to our facial expressions.
+Scientific research has confirmed that they seek out our faces when attracting our attention and they look to us for help and guidance.
+We also know that they are sensitive to our facial expressions.
 What is your experience?
 How do your goats show their feelings?
 And how do they react to your voice and expression?

 Bellegarde, L.G., Haskell, M.J., Duvaux-Ponter, C., Weiss, A., Boissy, A. and Erhard, H.W., 2017.
 Face-based perception of emotions in dairy goats.
 Applied Animal Behaviour Science.